This article is not maintained any longer and likely not up to date. DuckDuckGo might help you find an alternative.

 How I deploy my Jigsaw blog to Github Pages

-I use Tighten's Jigsaw to build this website and blog.
+I used Tighten's Jigsaw to build this website and blog (Update: 20-11-29: I switched to Statamic with the blog…).
 I used to host it on Netlify and let it build it as well.
 But as I make many granular edits and the build taking two 2 minutes, I was looking for a quicker alternative where I just push the output HTML files instead of the source files.
 Turns out that Github Pages is what I looked for.

 Since I had some problems setting it up, here is my final working solution: